Dear first semester students,

 More useful information is provided here: → E-Mail

 You will probably find different wireless networks on the campus.
-As student please connect with eduroam.
-It is encrypted and therefore saver to work with.
+As student please connect with the network named eduroam.
+It is encrypted and therefore safe to work with.
 Additionally eduroam can be used at many other universities without the necessity to connect with another university-specific network.

 Following the link you will find help with how to connect with → eduroam.